 “To be understood as to understand,

 To be loved as to love, For it is in giving that we receive. . .”

 ~ from The Prayer of Saint Francis

 Greetings mathematicians, my name is Marie Vandecoevering.
 I graduated from the University of Portland with an Undergraduate degree in Education and got my Masters in Special Education from Concordia University.
 I lived in Oregon for most of my life but did get to experience the sunny life in San Diego for three years after I graduated college.
-This is my sixth year teaching and my third year at Holy Cross.
+This is my seventh year teaching and my fourth year at Holy Cross.

 I love teaching math!
 I think it is such a fascinating subject that we use in our daily life.
 As a middle school teachers I think it is just as important to teach students life long skills that will help them in high school and also as adults.
 Teaching math is just one part of my job, we also teach organization, time management, how to advocate for yourself, teamwork, and so much more.

 Multiplication Math Facts: It is essential that students know their multiplication facts.
 Accuracy and fluency are both important.
 No one likes getting stuck in traffic, taking time to think of these facts that students *hopefully* already know, can lead to that frustrating feeling of be caught in a traffic jam.I expect all students to be fluent in their multiplication facts 1-12.
 There is nothing wrong with the good old fashion flashcards.
 Students can make their own and practice for 10-15 minutes a day with a friend or family member.
 For more practice click HERE, increase the levels as you become proficient.

 Khan Academy: Most students have made an account on Khan Academy so they (and I) can track their progress.
 I challenge you to complete as many skills as you can.
 You can either complete the skills from the grade you just completed (great way to review and make sure there are no gaps) or you can preview what you are going to learn next school year.